DylanMeeus/springboot_jwt_blog/_posts/2015-09-28-5-steps-to-add-modern-authentication-to-legacy-apps-using-jwts.markdown

 ---
 layout: post
-title: "5 Steps to Add Modern Authentication to Your Legacy App Using JWTs"
+title: "5 Steps to Add Modern Authentication to Legacy Apps Using JWTs"
 description: "Conventional authentication is challenging for modern applications.
-Learn about the reasons and how to solve it."
+Learn about the reasons and how to solve it with JSON Web Tokens (JWT)."
 date: 2015-09-28 13:00
 author:
   name: Ryan Chenkie